-Where h0(t) is the baseline hazard function when covariates are zero, βi is the i-th parameter optimized by the partial likelihood function of variable xi and h(t) is the hazard function at time t [11].
+Where h0(t) is the baseline hazard function when covariates are zero, βi is the i-th parameter optimized by the partial likelihood function of variable xi and h(t) is the hazard function at time t [13].
 The limitation is that variables in the model are parameterized in a linear combination, and the Cox model may not sufficiently characterize nonlinear dependencies between the variables.

-Secondly, Cox proportional hazards regression itself does not compute a time-to-event prediction.
-Thus, the existing studies use Cox regression to extract significant variables (p<0.05) and use a manual scoring system to map the variables to a prediction.
-The limitation is that this is a linear combination of information susceptible to nonlinear confounding of other variables.
+Secondly, the existing studies use Cox regression to extract significant variables (p<0.05) and use a manual scoring system to map the variables to a prediction.
+A linear combination scores is susceptible to nonlinear confounding.
 Scoring systems that rely on integer scores for convenience are potentially unoptimized as thresholds for risk stratification may not be exactly at an integer value.

-Thirdly, the studies were restricted in analyzing only clincopathological variables.
+Thirdly, the studies were restricted in analyzing only clinicopathological variables.
 As tumor progression results in changes in liver tissue, there may be observable structural changes in the liver associated with survival.
-Rahmim et al. [12] utilized volumetric and heterogeneity measurements from positron emission tomography scans of 52 patients as input variables to a Cox hazard regression.
+Rahmim et al. [14] utilized volumetric and heterogeneity measurements from positron emission tomography scans of 52 patients as input variables to a Cox hazard regression.
 Metabolic tumor volume (HR = 1.44-5.12) and total lesion glycolysis (HR = 1.38-4.98) were found to be significant and highly correlated with survival.

-Wang et al. [9] evaluated nine different survival prediction scoring systems and found six to result in a concordance index (C-index) crossing the 0.50 threshold in its 95% confidence interval, with their own scoring system resulting in a C-index of 0.642 (95% CI: 0.570–0.713) using KRAS mutation and "poor chemotherapy response" as input to their Cox model.
+Wang et al. [15] evaluated nine different survival prediction scoring systems and found six to result in a concordance index (C-index) crossing the 0.50 threshold in its 95% confidence interval, with their own scoring system resulting in a C-index of 0.642 (95% CI: 0.570–0.713) using KRAS mutation and "poor chemotherapy response" as input to their Cox model.

-Thus, there exist current research gaps in implementing an automated nonlinear survival model that does not require manual score assignments, that considers the usage of imaging features, and can be implemented with an algorithm that does not construct the model on the full dataset.
+Thus, an automated nonlinear survival model that uses of imaging features may address the limitations of existing models.

-Motivation
+Motivation and Contribution

-Two motivating ideas have been developed for this work: the usage of radiomic imaging features as input data and modelling survival with machine learning.
+Our survival prediction model was built from two motivating ideas: the usage of radiomic imaging features as input data and modelling survival with machine learning.

-Computed tomography (CT) has been standard of care for characterizing tumors by a trained expert.
-Radiomic features are computed attributes of an image relating to shape, statistics, and gray-level relationships of a CT image.
-Differences in radiomic features have been shown to be measurable with liver metastases [13].
-Characterizing CT scans quantitatively with computer-aided methods such as radiomics provides the benefits of automated, consistent, and detailed observations of texture.
+CT has been standard of care for characterizing tumors by a trained expert.
+Radiomic features are computed attributes of a CT image which quantitatively characterize shape, intensity statistics, and gray-level relationships within the anatomy of interest.
+Differences in radiomic features have observed for different prognoses of liver metastases with Creasy et al. [16] and Simpson et al [17] observing that increased homogeneity was associated with increased risk of hepatic recurrence.
+Characterizing CT scans quantitatively with computer-aided methods such as radiomics provides the benefits of automated, consistent, and detailed observations of shape and texture, which can be used in the construction of predictive models.

-To address the challenge of modelling variables who may not be necessarily linearly related, nonlinear and automated methods are required.
-Artificial intelligence (AI) methods have shown potential in survival prediction in previous studies [14,15] A major strength of AI methods is its automated iterative approach, where parameters are repeatedly optimized.
+To address the challenge of modelling variables which may not necessarily be linearly related, nonlinear and automated methods are required.
+Artificial intelligence (AI) methods have shown potential in survival prediction in previous studies [18, 19] A major strength of AI methods, specifically machine learning, are their automated iterative approach, where parameters are repeatedly optimized.
 This allows for the initialization of complex model architecture which may be more suitable to model interdependent variables than a linear model.

-The main contribution of this work is the development of an automated survival prediction system involving the usage of CT liver scans as input data into a machine learning prediction model.
+The main contributions of this work is the development of an automated survival prediction system, including automated extraction of radiomic features from CT liver scans, machine learning prediction model to utilize radiomic features to predict survival, and the evaluation of the performance of the model when compared to utilizing clinical data only.

 Materials and Methods